Karen McBride, Ed.D.

 Professor Obi holds a Bachelor (BSc) and a Master of Science (MSc) degree in mechanical engineering from Keio University and a Doctor of Engineering (Dr.-Ing.) degree from the University of Erlangen-Nuremberg in Germany.
 His research interests include fluid mechanics, turbulence modelling, and computational mechanics.
 He has held several international leadership positions at the university, including dean of the International Center and vice president for International Collaboration.
 He has also served on various committees of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) dealing with international education and scholarship programs.

-Director, International Education and Partnerships (IEP), Durban University of Technology, South Africa and Vice President and President Elect, International Education Association of South Africa (IEASA)
+Director, International Education and Partnerships (IEP), Durban University of Technology, South Africa and President, International Education Association of South Africa (IEASA)

-Dr. Samuels has accumulated vast experience in internationalisation, having previously served as the president of the International Education Association of South Africa (IEASA) from 2012- 2014.
+Dr. Samuels has accumulated vast experience in internationalisation, having previously served as the president of the International Education Association of South Africa (IEASA) from 2012-2014.
 He served five years on the Foreign Qualifications Committee of the South African Qualifications Authority (SAQA).
-In addition, he is a Board Member of the International Centre for Non-Violence (ICON) and the ML Sultan Charitable and Educational Trust.
+In addition, he is also a Board Member of the International Centre for Non-Violence (ICON) and the ML Sultan Charitable and Educational Trust.

 International Perspectives on University Teaching & Learning Symposium